JoshDoody/joshdoody.github.io/_posts/2016-06-04-10-good-questions-to-ask-in-a-job-interview.md

 > **“What does a typical day look like for this role?”**

-The answer to this question could help you decide if this is a job you realy want, and this is also an opportunity for you to demonstrate genuine interest in the job itself.
+The answer to this question could help you decide if this is a job you really want, and this is also an opportunity for you to demonstrate genuine interest in the job itself.

 Here's another good question: